HarrisonOates/meetcode/items/report.md

 The parser takes each token's type and applies a given colour through HTML syntax.
 For some tokens, there exist characters that are reserved in HTML, so the parser additionally escapes these characters where required.
 This design choice means that the parser could be easily modified if we were to change the way we wish to render text.

-*[Where do you use tokenisers and parsers?
-How are they built?
-What are the advantages of the designs?]*

 **Surprise Item**

 The surprise item was not implemented.

 ## Summary of Known Errors and Bugs